Soroosh-N/us_visa_scheduler/README.md

 ## Configure notification

 You can configure to receive notification when the program finds a date and attempts rescheduling.
 To do this, you should configure at least one of the notification methods in the `config.ini` file.
+You can use both of them at the same time.

 ### Phone notification using Pushover